fraenkel-lab/OmicsIntegrator/README.md

                         "./conf.txt"
   -d DUMMYMODE, --dummyMode=DUMMYMODE
-                        Tells the program which nodes in the interactome to connect the dummy node to. "terminals"= connect to all terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the
+                        Tells the program which nodes in the interactome to connect the dummy node to. "terminals"= connect to all terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the connect the dummy node to. "terminals"= connect to all terminals, "others"= connect to all nodes except for terminals, "all"= connect to all nodes in the